-Aims: A skull parosteal lipoma is extremely rare with only 3 cases reported in the recent literature.
+Aims: A skull parosteal lipoma is extremely rare with only 4 cases reported in the recent literature.
 This is in contrast to other parosteal lipomas that occur more commonly in the long bones of the upper and lower limbs.
-In this patient, we present the second case of frontal parosteal lipoma reported in literature worldwide.
+In this report, we present the third case of frontal parosteal lipoma according to our comprehensive literature review.

-Case presentation: A 67 year old gentleman with well controlled hypertension presents with a painless right frontal swelling of three year's duration.
+Case presentation: A 67-year old gentleman with well controlled hypertension presents with a painless right frontal swelling of three year's duration.
 He recalls prior blunt injury to the right frontal area 6 years ago.
 Magnetic resonance (MR) imaging scan of the head was performed and demonstrated a well-circumscribed subperiosteal lesion in an otherwise asymptomatic patient.
 With a diagnosis of a benign lesion that was asymptomatic, the patient was not offered surgery and the lesion has since remained stable.